lance-lmwang/libtiff/doc/multi_page.rst

           if (blnWriteSubIFD)
           {
-              /* For this multi-page image, SubIFD tag was written and this
+             /* A SubIFD tag has been written for that main-IFD and this
-              * triggers the last TIFFWriteDirectory() to switch to the
+              * triggers that pervious TIFFWriteDirectory() to switch to the
-              * SubIFD-chain for next writings.
-The SubIFD offset array is filled
+              * SubIFD-chain for the next number_of_sub_IFDs writings.
-              * automatically with the right offset values by
-              * TIFFWriteDirectory().
-Thus, only the thumbnail image needs to be
+              * Thus, only the thumbnail images need to be
               * set up and written to file using TIFFWriteDirectory().
+              * The last of this TIFFWriteDirectory() calls will setup
+              * the next fresh main-IFD.
               */
               for (int i = 0; i < number_of_sub_IFDs; i++)
               {